arjunadhikary/demo-project/README.md

 This is a simple project to demonstrate the web scraping data provided to the frontend in form of api

-# Dividend Capacity

-This is a simple project to demonstrate the web scraping data provided to the frontend in form of api

 ## Optimizations

 * Used  `debounce` to minimize the api call